juharris/code-reviewer/README.md

 * User Profile: Read
 * Pull Request Threads: Read

-## Config File
+## Configuration File
-You must create a config file.
+Rules are configured in a YAML file.

 Example (fill in the values in `{...}` with your own values):
 ```yaml